Huawei-MIPT-dev-2021/CJL-VM/standart.md

 ![image](https://user-images.githubusercontent.com/91914454/137986186-43a28636-42b9-4750-aa90-6805c9058f01.png)

 ## CJL language features
-* Strong type convertions
+* Basic type convertions
-* Strong out of range control TODO: ?
+* Strong out of range control
 * Strong and weak references
 * All is a class, classes as single files
 * All classes are public, modifiers are used for fields and methods